thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-format-pattern-numbers.md

 ### Locale-based number formatting

 Number formatting is set by default based on your browser locale setting.
 This has been set in order to accommodate users in various geographical locations, primarily in the US and Europe regions.
-For example, if you are using ThoughtSpot in the US, the number formatting should look like this: `xxx,xxx.xx`.
+For example, if you are using ThoughtSpot in the US, the number formatting should look like this:
+`xxx,xxx.xx`.
 And in Europe, it should look like this: `xxx.xxx,xx`.

-## Date format
+## Date formats

-You can set a format for how dates are displayed in tables and charts.
+**Format Pattern** (UI)/ **Format Pattern** (model file) formats for how dates are displayed in tables and charts.
 For example, you can display dates in a standard European or US format based on the data modeling setting **Format Pattern**.
-You can use any of the supported date formats listed in the [Date and time formats reference](/reference/date-formats-for-loading.html#).
 These are some examples of formats you can use:

 -   `MM/dd/yyyy`
 -   `MMM` (for abbreviated month format)
--   `DD/mm/yyyy`
+-   `DD/MM/yyyy`
 -   `MM/dd/yyyy HH:mm`
--   `DD/mm/yyyy HH:mm`
+-   `DD/MM/yyyy HH:mm`

 To change the date format used to display a column's values [for a single table](/admin/data-modeling/model-data-in-UI.html) or, by editing the data model, for [the entire ThoughtSpot instance](/admin/data-modeling/edit-model-file.html).
-Editing the data model file requires that you have administrative privileges.

 1. Decide if the change is for a table or the entire instance.
 2. Find the **Format Pattern** for the column.